-This policy applies to matters deemed to be illegal, unethical or not correct within the Council.
-It includes suspected fraud and corruption within the Council as well as allegations of other unacceptable conduct perpetrated by staff (including contractors).
+This policy applies to matters of suspected fraud and corruption within the Council as well as allegations of other unacceptable conduct perpetrated by staff (including contractors).
+It is intended to cover concerns that fall outside the scope of other procedures.
+For example, there are separate procedures in place to enable staff to lodge a grievance relating to their employment.